 Run line parlays are a valid option and can offer a tremendous payday if you win every leg.
 However, picking multiple games correctly is tough enough, and if you include the run line, it becomes even harder.

 Check the run line betting rules of your sportsbook.
 Some sportsbooks have a maximum amount of legs you can include in your parlay or a maximum amount of underdogs you can include in your bet.
-Almost all sportsbooks and sports betting sites will allow you to parlay baseball run lines.
+Almost all sportsbooks and New York sports betting sites will allow you to parlay baseball run lines.

 Can you live bet MLB run lines?